Elmanzalawy/bluworks-clock-in/README.md

     php artisan migrate --seed
     ```

-    Or use import the schema + data from the .sql file attached to the task submission.
+    Or import the schema and data from the `database-seeder.sql.zip` file in the root directory

 -   Generate swagger docs